LattePandaTeam/Docs/docs/content/mu_edition/full_eval.md

 - [SIMCom SIM8262A-M2](https://www.dfrobot.com/product-2636.html)
 - AirPrime EM7455

-This list only includes modules we have tested.
-If you have tried modules not listed here and they work well, please pull request to add them.
+This list includes only the modules we have verified.
+If you have successfully tested modules not listed here and they function properly, we encourage you to submit a pull request to include them.

 ### PCIe Expansion Card Compatibility